MicrosoftDocs/visualstudio-docs/docs/test/test-windows-phone-8-1-apps-with-coded-ui-tests.md

 ## Deploy the Windows Phone app

-1. Before a coded UI test can map an app’s controls, you have to deploy the app.
+1. Before a coded UI test can map an app's controls, you have to deploy the app.

      ![Deploy the Windows Phone app](../test/media/cuit_phone_deploy.png "CUIT_Phone_Deploy")